Mika83AC/JS-Cheat-Sheet/README.md

 ```

 ### Inheritance
-However inheritance comes to life (factory functions, constructor functions or "classes"), don't think in terms of IS-A relationships, but in terms of HAS-A or CAN-DO relationships (composition!).
+However inheritance comes to life (factory functions, constructor functions or "classes"), don't think in terms of IS-A relationships, but in terms of HAS-A, USES-A or CAN-DO relationships (composition!).

 ### Concatenative Inheritance / Cloning / Mixins
 Concatenative inheritance is the process of copying the properties from one object to another, without retaining a reference between the two objects.